AIVeronica by Virtuals (AIV) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 AIVeronica by Virtuals Historical Price

-According to the latest data gathered on AIVeronica by Virtuals live price page, the current price of AIVeronica by Virtuals is 0.00239613USD.
-The circulating supply of AIVeronica by Virtuals(AIV) is 1.00B AIV , giving it a market capitalization of $2.40M.
+According to the latest data gathered on AIVeronica by Virtuals live price page, the current price of AIVeronica by Virtuals is 0.00245577USD.
+The circulating supply of AIVeronica by Virtuals(AIV) is 1.00B AIV , giving it a market capitalization of $2.46M.

 How Does AIVeronica by Virtuals (AIV) Price Prediction Module Work?